hoanhan101/hraft/PROPOSAL.md

 - The key-values should be replicated among themselves, no matter where I put them.
 It means that I don't have to put a key-value in the master node in order for it to be propagated.
   > Should it behave this way?
 Or should I put a load balancer in front of
   > these nodes?
 - If I choose to stop a node or mutiple nodes, the system must still work.
 - If I stop the master, it will start the leader election again and everything should remain the same.

-> Instead of having one file to manage between role and execute tasks, it would
-> be great if I can execute `hstore-server <command>` to
-> start/stop/kill/restart the server, `hstore-cli -h <host>`
-> to get inside the shell and do `set foo bar` or `get foo`.
-> However, I am not sure how to do this yet.

 ### APIs